qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 The data that Wasm program works on:

 - Runtime-managed stack.
-It has local variables, function arguments, function pointers, etc. It's managed by the runtime.
+It has local variables, function arguments, return code addresses, etc. It's managed by the runtime.
 It's not in linear memory.
 - Linear memory.
   - A linear memory is an array of bytes.
-Can be read/written by address (address is the index in array).
+Can be read/written by address (address can be seen as index in array).
-  - Wasm supports one module to have multiple linear memories.
+  - Wasm supports having multiple linear memories.
   - A linear memory's size can grow.
 But currently a linear memory's size cannot shrink.
   - A linear memory can be shared by multiple Wasm instances, see multi-threading section below.
 - Table.
 Each table is a (growable) array that can hold: